parsampsh/adminx/doc/00_general_configuration.md

 Super user is a user that can do everything!

-To determine that who is super user in adminx, you should use `super_user` method:
+To determine that who is super user in Adminx, you should use `super_user` method:

 ```php
 $admin->super_user(function($user){